 Know the law about marijuana use in Denver.

 It is illegal to consume marijuana in public.
-Smoking or consuming marijuana is prohibited in all areas of Coors Field, including the designated smoking areas.
+Possession of, smoking, ingesting or otherwise consuming marijuana is prohibited in all areas of Coors Field, including the designated smoking areas.

 See Party Suites.